ChandulaNethmal/chandulanethmal.github.io/_posts/2020-05-08-Static-Dynamic-Websites.md

 ### Disadvantages of a static website
 - Dynamic functionality must be performed on the client side.
+- Even a small change to some Websites with large nuber of pages may bit difficult.

+## Static Site Generators

+Basically, static site generators are command-line tools that generate the creation of the final HTML page forward from the point the user requests it to the point you write the content.
+When you make any update to a page, generators will build you the new page, which can then be served as-is to every user who requests it as we discussed in the above sections.
+There are several popular ststic-site generators you will find as follows.

+1. Jekyll
+2. Gatsby
+3. Hugo
+4. Hexo
+5. Nuxt

+Here, I am going to coninue our discussion with Jekyll since this site is built with Jekyll generator.

 ## What  is Jekyll?

 ![Unsplash image 10]({{ site.url }}
 {{ site.baseurl }}/assets/images/jekyll-logo.png)

 Jekyll is a simple, blog-aware, static site generator for personal, project, or organization sites.
-Written in Ruby by Tom Preston-Werner, GitHub's co-founder, it is distributed under the open source MIT license.
+Written in Ruby by Tom Preston-Werner, GitHub's co-founder, it is distributed under the open source MIT license.Instead of using databases, Jekyll takes the content, renders Markdown or Textile and Liquid templates and produces a complete, static website ready to be served by Apache HTTP Server, Nginx or another web server.

+Jekyll is the engine behind GitHub Pages, a GitHub feature that allows users to host websites based on their GitHub repositories for no additional cost.Jekyll is flexible and can be used in combination with front-end frameworks such as Bootstrap,Semantic UI and many others.